simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

 These properties will be updated as the model service adds, removes or updates scopes.
 You will connect your components to the properties and they will update accordingly.

-Next, logout by going to `localhost:8000/logout/` in your browser.
+Logout by going to `localhost:8000/logout/` in your browser.
 Then login as `leader@div.edu` with password `leader`.
 Once you are logged in, you should see the 'Hello Leader' message of the skeleton app.
-If you look at the `simpl` state properties, they look similar to those of players except information about all the worlds has been loaded.
+If you look at the `simpl` state properties, information about all the run's worlds has been loaded.

 <img src="/assets/img/tutorials/multi-player/Hello_Simpl_Leader1.png" width="100%">